Five months after Peugeot released a turbo-diesel version of its 3008 crossover, the petrol version has arrived here.

 Well, that is true if you compare a turbo-diesel with a non-turbo petrol.
 But the latest turbocharged petrol engines have narrowed the gap significantly.

-The petrol car is also able to rev a lot higher and produces 43bhp more than its diesel equivalent.
+The petrol-driven Peugeot 3008 is also able to rev a lot higher and produces 43bhp more than its diesel equivalent.

 On the tarmac, this translates to a century-sprint time of 8.9 seconds, versus 12.7 by the diesel.
 Top speed is a more respectable 206km/h, versus the diesel’s 184km/h.

-Now, the 3008 turbodiesel is by no means a sloth.
+Now, the Peugeot 3008 turbo-diesel is by no means a sloth.
 At the wheel, it often feels quicker than its specs suggest.
 But the petrol variant is so much punchier.
 It has no problem keeping up with the pack and, in fact, is often well ahead.

 Its free-breathing engine is a joy to behold – it goes on forever, has very low vibrations even beyond 5000rpm and sounds pretty good for a 4-cylinder.